ACUPUNCTURE AND MODERN DEVELOPMENT SCIENCE

 A calcium/potassium ratio less than about 4 is a more yang indicator.
-It is more associated with a fast oxidation rate and an alarm stage of stress in nutritional balancing.
+It is more associated with a fast oxidation rate and an alarm stage of stress in development.
 A calcium/potassium ratio greater than about 4 is a more yin indicator.
 It is more associated with a slow oxidation rate, or cold in acupuncture terminology.

 A sodium/magnesium ratio greater than about 4.17 is a more yang indicator or hot in acupuncture.
 It is more associated with a fast oxidation rate.
 A sodium/magnesium ratio less than about 4.17 is a more yin indicator or cold in acupuncture.
-It is more associated with a sluggish or slow oxidation rate in nutritional balancing science, and with an exhaustion stage of stress.
+It is more associated with a sluggish or slow oxidation rate in development science, and with an exhaustion stage of stress.